ChowtooriKedari/ChowtooriKedari/README.md

 - 👋 Hi, I’m Kedari
-- 📫 You can reach me on chowtoorikedari@gmail.com
+- 📫 You can reach me on chowtoorikedari@gmail.com or ckedarinathreddy@gmail.com